celestially/celestial/README.md

 The schemas can be configured/defiend by pointing your browser to /schema/list

-Once you have configured the schemas, you can view/add tasks at /task-dd/list
+When you run this example, you can view/add tasks at /task-dd/list.
+Note the default schemas for the example above are automatically created in bootstrap.jsx, and they are "locked" to prevent people playing with demo site from messing them up.

-##Basic example
+##"Programmatic" example

 You can also define a module completely in code (not data-driven):